ngirard/md-splice/README.md

 ## Multi-operation transactions with `apply`

-Complex document updates often require multiple coordinated inserts, replacements, and deletes.
+Complex document updates often require multiple coordinated inserts, replacements, deletes, or metadata edits.
 Running each command individually is fragile and inefficient because selectors must be recomputed after every modification.
-The `apply` subcommand solves this by accepting a list of operations, applying them against the Markdown AST in memory, and only writing the file if every operation succeeds.
+The `apply` subcommand solves this by accepting a list of operations, applying them against the Markdown AST and frontmatter in memory, and only writing the file if every operation succeeds.

 Key advantages: